jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 OCU characters:

 * Frederick Lancaster: Insane agility growth rate
-* Maury Odonnell: Useful tank in the stage that Frederick joins the enemy and when you need to split.
+* Maury/Molly Odonnell: Useful tank in the stage that Frederick joins the enemy and when you need to split.
 * Porunga: In the last stage everyone can join the fight so you may want to train him a little.
 Somehow he has 5 skill slots, but can only learn skill 3 times.
 Probably an oversight for the designer.

 USN characters: